Your Face Sounds Familiar Kids (Philippine TV series) season 2

-The second season of Your Face Sounds Familiar Kids was a singing and impersonation competition for child celebrities on ABS-CBN.
+The second season of Your Face Sounds Familiar Kids was a singing and impersonation competition for child celebrities on ABS-CBN from May 5 to August 19, 2018, replacing the sixth season of Pilipinas Got Talent and was replaced by The Kids' Choice.
 Gary Valenciano, Sharon Cuneta, and Ogie Alcasid reprised their jury duties.
 Jed Madela, a judge in the first and second seasons of the regular edition, and Nyoy Volante, season 1 runner-up, served as the mentors of the contestants.
 Billy Crawford also returns as the host.

-The show replaced the sixth season of Pilipinas Got Talent.
-It began airing on May 5, 2018.

-After 16 weeks of performances, Keifer Sanchez, Mackie Empuerto, and Francis Concepcion, collectively known as the TNT Boys emerged as the winner, garnering 100% of the judges' and public votes.
+After 16 weeks, Keifer Sanchez, Mackie Empuerto, and Francis Concepcion, collectively known as the TNT Boys emerged as the winner, garnering 100% of the judges' and public votes.

 The season was re-aired from January 2019 to February 2019 every Weeknights at 7:15 PM on Jeepney TV.

 Development

 Several teasers were aired in the network from April 2018 onwards.
 Jed Madela and Nyoy Volante were later revealed to be the kids' mentors.
 The show premiered on May 5, 2018, and ran until August 19, 2018.

 In Week 15, the show had a duet weekend, in which the contestants of the season had a duet with the contestants of the prior season, however, as Xia Vigor had prior commitments, Bella Echarri filled in for Vigor.
+Except for Chun-sa Jung is the only contestant who did not win in any weekly competition of the show, meaning she received no prizes before the conclusion of the grand showdown and the hosts Robi Domingo and Eric Nicolas debuts on September 1, the judges Vigor, Jung, Pineda, Carlos Mendoza and Jayden Villegas on the talent show The Kids' Choice.
 After the Grand Showdown, the show held a special thanksgiving concert titled All-Star Reunion Special.